HolmesProcessing/Holmes-Totem/src/main/scala/org/holmesprocessing/totem/services/asnmeta/README.md

 ## Description

-A simple service for gathering ANS information about an ip address
+A simple service for gathering ANS information about an IP address

 ## Usage